tonethar/IGME-430-Fall-2020/weekly/week-6.md

   - get the app to return an index page for the `/` endpoint
   - get it working on Heroku
   - post the following to the Project 1 Prototype dropbox (before you "leave" tonight):
-    - the ZIP of your GitHub repsoitory
+    - the ZIP of your GitHub repository
-    - the url of your GitHub repsoitory
+    - the url of your GitHub repository
     - a link to your working project on Heroku